openhab/openhab-addons/bundles/org.openhab.binding.chromecast/README.md

 ## Discovery

-Chromecast devices are discovered on the network using UPnP.
+Chromecast devices are discovered on the network using mDNS.
 No authentication is required for accessing the devices on the network.
 Auto-discovery is enabled by default.
 To disable it, you can add the following line to `<openHAB-conf>/services/runtime.cfg`: